-Body size, composition and activity level vary greatly from person to person.
-If you’re an athlete, live in a hot climate or are currently breastfeeding, your water requirements increase.
+Body size, composition, and activity level vary greatly from person to person.
+If you’re an athlete, live in a hot climate, or are currently breastfeeding, your water requirements increase (

 Taking all this into account, it’s clear that water needs are highly individual.

-Drinking eight glasses of water per day may be more than enough for some people, but it may be too little for others.
+Eight glasses of water per day may be more than enough for some people, but it may be too little for others.

+If you want to keep things simple, just listen to your body and let thirst be your guide.
 Drink water when you’re feeling thirsty.
 Stop when you’re not thirsty anymore.
 Make up for fluid loss by drinking more during hot weather and exercise.

 However, keep in mind that this does not apply to everyone.
 Some older adults, for example, may need to consciously remind themselves to drink water, because aging can reduce the sensation of thirst (